Dr Rick Doblin (USA)

 Ben is a trained MDMA, ketamine and psilocybin therapist.
 He has led research into MDMA-assisted therapy for Alcohol Use Disorder and is published widely in the academic and medical press.

 Ben is the co-founder and past president of the Breaking Convention conference.
 He is the author of The Psychedelic Renaissance (2012/2017), the novel ‘To Fathom Hell or Soar Angelic’ (2015) and Altered States (2021).
 Ben lives and works in Bristol, UK.

 Dr William (Bill) Richards (USA)

-William A. Richards (Bill), a psychologist in the Center for Psychedelic and Consciousness Research at the Johns Hopkins School of Medicine, has been implementing research studies with psilocybin since 1999.
+William A. Richards (Bill) is the Director of Therapy at Sunstone Therapies and a psychologist in the Center for Psychedelic and Consciousness Research at the Johns Hopkins School of Medicine.
+He has been implementing research studies with psilocybin since 1999.
 His graduate degrees include M.Div.
 (Yale) , S.T.M.
 (Andover-Newton) and Ph.D.
 (Catholic University).
 He also studied with Abraham Maslow at Brandeis University and with Hanscarl Leuner at Georg-August University in Göttingen, Germany, where his involvement with psilocybin research originated in 1963.
 From 1967 to 1977, he implemented projects of psychotherapy research with LSD, DPT, MDA and psilocybin at the Maryland Psychiatric Research Center, including protocols designed to investigate the promise of psychedelics in the treatment of alcoholism, depression, narcotic addiction and the psychological distress associated with terminal cancer, and also their use in the training of religious and mental-health professionals.
 His book, Sacred Knowledge: Psychedelics and Religious Experiences has been released by Columbia University Press.